Sonikak004/Js-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the resources and guidelines that made this project possible.
+We would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the <a href="https://microverse.notion.site/Involvement-API-869e60b5ad104603aa6db59e08150270">Involvement API</a> as well as the guidelines that made this project possible.
+We would also like to thank the folks over at <a href="https://pokeapi.co/about">PokeAPI</a> for the hard work they put into maintaining this massivve project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>